populse/mia_processes/docs/source/documentation/bricks/preprocess/fsl/Smooth.rst

     ::

-      ex.
+      default value.
 NIFTI

+**Optional inputs parameters:**

-- *out_prefix*
+- *sigma*
-    Specify the string to be prepended to the filename of the smoothed image file (a string).
+    Specify the standard deviation of the filter (a float) in mm (not voxels).
+Mutually exclusive with fwhm.

     ::

-      ex. s
+      ex.
+2.55

 **Outputs parameters:**